What is fluid therapy?

 - Is fluid loss ongoing?

-- Is it rehydration or maintain fluid balance?
+- Is it rehydration or maintaining fluid balance?

 - Are there any electrolyte imbalances?